BigIan1969/polari/chapter03.md

 - Shush: To steal

-- Troll: To walk aimlessly or wander
+- Troll: To walk/stroll about potentially looking for sex

 - Vada: To see or look.